 On May 7, 2021, Judge Dumais issued a Claims Procedure Order, the English translation of which is here.
-By the Order, claims must be filed with the Receiver by August 4, 2021.
-By way of further instruction (from the Claims Procedure Order, ):

 Please periodically review the Canadian Receiver’s website, here, for updates, including notices to investors, and filings in the Canadian Proceedings.
 Please also continue to monitor this webpage for updates.

 Please note, the SEC has no affiliation with the 'PlexCoin - Smart Team' Telegram Chatroom and provision of information to or through that chat room is not provision of information to the SEC.